jaysalw/csref.dev/docs/level-4/computing-skills/computer-systems-and-architecture.md

 ---
-title: Computer Architectures: Von Neumann, Harvard, RISC, CISC, ARM, x86, MIPS, RISC‑V
+title: Computer Architectures (Extended)
-description: Extended notes on classic and modern computer architectures with diagrams, instruction-set styles, pipelines, and performance metrics.
+description: Comparative notes with diagrams for Von Neumann, Harvard, RISC, CISC, ARM, x86, MIPS, RISC‑V, SPARC, PowerPC, Itanium (IA‑64), GPU/SIMD, and DSP architectures.
 ---

-# Computer Architectures
+# Computer Architectures (Extended)

-This document surveys widely taught computer architectures used across computer science curricula and industry.
+This reference surveys classical and modern computer architectures used in computer science and industry.
-It is designed for MkDocs Material with Mermaid.js and MathJax support.
+All diagrams are **Mermaid** and equations render via **MathJax**.

 ---